energywebfoundation/pjm-origin-monorepo/packages/solar-simulator/README.md

 01.01.2015 07:45,0.000664,3.32
 ```

-### How to import I-REC public assets
+### How to import REC public assets

-I-REC lists all public registered assets in https://registry.irecservices.com/Public/ReportDevices/ where you can filter and download public assets as CSV file.
+REC lists all public registered assets in https://registry.irecservices.com/Public/ReportDevices/ where you can filter and download public assets as CSV file.

 We have created 2 scripts to allow easy import of those assets.